Boater’s Guide to Buying a Home

 Location, Location, Location

 Just like all real estate, the location of your waterfront property will determine price, utility and resale value.
 Make sure you ask all the right questions when considering your purchase.
 How long does it take to get out to the ocean?
 If you are a fisherman and want to be the first boat to the blue water, then you will probably want to buy in an area close to Port Everglades, Hillsboro Inlet or Boca Raton Inlet.
 For those who work downtown, the neighborhoods along the New River and Las Olas Boulevard provide for an easy commute by car and direct ocean access by boat.
-If you enjoy wake boarding or water skiing, living close to Lake Santa Barbara or the water ski zone on the Middle River may be attractive.
+If you enjoy wake boarding or water skiing, living close to a water sports zone like those on the Middle River or Rio Barcelona may be attractive.
 Do you frequently trailer your boat?
 If so, is there a desirable boat ramp nearby?
 Where is the local marina, fuel pump, watering hole?
 Make sure your agent knows the local waterways and is prepared to show you a variety of properties in different locations.
 Keep in mind, where you are on land is important too, so don’t forget to consider the traditional factors when evaluating your property’s location.

 Waterfront Property Types